 Step 1: Give them a juicy, awful weakness

 The weakness is what will hold them back from succeeding.
-We talk a lot about flaws and weaknesses when talking about character development and it’s important to understand the differences if you want to write an ineffective antihero.
+We talk a lot about flaws and character weaknesses when talking about character development and it’s important to understand the differences if you want to write an ineffective antihero.

 A weakness is something external that impacts the character either physically or emotionally—enough that it can stop them in their tracks, causing them to make poor decisions or be unable to take action at all.